Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-1OQk7vNt6-0,92.08,102.64.md

 > How long will the Alpha last?
 It really kind of depends, the feedback we get is really gonna dictate how the Alpha really is gonna run.
 We're going to be very reactive.
 So answering this question is kind of hard.
 What is this election process gonna be like?
+All the people who signed up for the newsletter at satisfactorygame.com